Bi-2: History

-Modern history

-In 1999 Bi-2 moved to Russia, where they previously tried to release their already recorded album "Bespolaya i Grustnaya Lubov" ("Sexless and Sad Love," 1998), but their plans were ruined by the Russian financial crisis of 1998, which affected the record business.
-In 1999, the band consisted only of two men, but the lineup soon was increased by session musicians.
-The band gained popularity only in 2000, recording the songs for the soundtrack to the popular Brother 2 movie by Aleksei Balabanov.
+In 1999 Bi-2 moved to Russia, where the band had previously tried to release its 1997 album "Bespolaya i Grustnaya Lubov" ("Sexless and Sad Love," 1998), but those plans were ruined by the 1998 Russian financial crisis, which affected the record business.
+In 1999, the band consisted of only two men, but the lineup soon was increased by session musicians.
+The band gained popularity only in 2000 when it recorded the songs for the soundtrack to the popular Brother 2 movie by Aleksei Balabanov.
 Several score songs, included in the Bi-2 eponymous debut album, shook rock radio charts, including the influential Nashe Radio chart.